Brainyst/Loan-Approval-Logistic-Regression/README.md

 ## Output

-• Model Accuracy: Displays the accuracy score of the model.
+• Model Accuracy: Displays the accuracy score of the model.<br>
 • Confusion Matrix: Visualizes the confusion matrix for a detailed view of the model’s performance.